Article

 Front of a Permanent Resident Card (Form I-551) with the A-Number (USCIS#) highlighted in a red box.
 The Document Number is on the back of the card.

-On the EAD, both the A-Number (USCIS#) and the Card Number appear on the front of the card.
-Read the labels carefully to make sure you record the right number.
+On the EAD, both the A-Number (labeled "USCIS#") and the Card Number appear on the front of the card.
+Read the labels carefully — this is where employers and employees most often record the wrong number.
+The A-Number starts with "A" followed by digits.
+The Card Number is a 13-character alphanumeric code.

 Front of an Employment Authorization Document (Form I-766 / EAD) with the A-Number (USCIS#) and Card Number both highlighted on the front of the card.